 Chuck Todd roasted for 'stupid' announcement he's avoiding Trump events for his own safety

-Former NBC News anchor Chuck Todd announced he will avoid events featuring President Donald Trump, citing personal safety concerns after a shooting at the White House Correspondents' Dinner.
-His comments sparked backlash from critics across the political spectrum, who called the remarks illogical and politically motivated.
-Some argued that public venues are inherently risky and that blaming Trump for safety concerns is misplaced.
-The suspect in the dinner attack allegedly targeted Trump administration officials and was apprehended after opening fire at a security checkpoint.
+Former NBC News anchor Chuck Todd announced he will no longer attend events featuring President Donald Trump, citing personal safety concerns following a shooting at the White House Correspondents' Association Dinner.
+His comments sparked criticism from media figures across the political spectrum, who called his remarks exaggerated and illogical.
+Critics argued that public venues beyond political events also face similar security risks from lone attackers.

-- ▪The remarks followed a shooting at the 2026 White House Correspondents' Dinner by a suspect who reportedly aimed to target top Trump officials.
+- ▪A suspect at the WHCA Dinner reportedly aimed to target top Trump administration officials.

 Opening excerpt (first ~120 words) tap to expand